MicrosoftDocs/IntuneDocs.cs-cz/intune-user-help/using-your-macos-device-with-intune.md

 ## <a name="supported-versions"></a>Podporované verze

-Intune teď podporuje macOS 10.9 Mavericks a novější.
+Intune momentálně pro zařízení s macOS podporuje OS X El Capitan 10.11 a novější.

 ## <a name="enrolling-into-intune-and-installing-the-company-portal"></a>Registrace do Intune a instalace Portálu společnosti